 The report, ‘ESG Strategies: Accelerating Impact and Net Zero Goals in Consultancy’, finds that while the drivers and pressures for action are proliferating, some consultancies have been slow to respond – in spite of being on the front line when it comes to advising businesses and governments on how to engage.
 Others are leading in advancing the agenda, innovating solutions and making measurable progress that will ultimately benefit their clients and supply chains, as well as people, planet and society.

-Environment Analyst developed a unique, stakeholder perception analysis and ratings system, assessing how fifty of the leading E&S consultancies (‘C50’) are reporting and acting on the climate and ESG imperative, based on their public disclosures and reports.
+Environment Analyst developed a unique, stakeholder perception analysis and ratings system, assessing how fifty leading E&S consultancies (‘C50’) are reporting and acting on the climate and ESG imperative, based on their public disclosures and reports.
 Firms were scored against industry-specific carbon intensity benchmarks, as well as a range of other factors including their alignment to gold standard frameworks and initiatives – such as the SBTi, CDP, TCFD and UN Global Compact – and their net zero and sustainability goals, governance and progress.

 Only four of the fifty consultancies achieved the top five-star rating across the Net Zero Journey and ESG Impact Leadership metrics: AECOM, Boston Consulting Group (BCG), Jacobs and WSP.
 A further twenty firms were identified as ‘innovators’ – including the highest-scoring small (<2k full-time equivalent employees) and medium-sized (2-10k FTEs) consultancies: Anthesis, ERM, ICF, Ricardo and TRC (see figures).